 Data Processor: Data processor means a person who processes personal data on behalf of a data controller but does not include an employee of a data controller who processes such data in the course of his employment.

-Relevant data protection legislation: The Data Protection Act 2018 and the General Data Protection Regulation (GDPR).
+Relevant data protection legislation: This means the Data Protections Acts in force in Ireland up to May 2018 and the Data Protection legislation introduced Ireland under the GDPR.